nodejscn/node-api-cn/n-api/napi_status.md

 added: v8.0.0
 napiVersion: 1
 -->
-Integral status code indicating the success or failure of a N-API call.
+Integral status code indicating the success or failure of a Node-API call.
 Currently, the following status codes are supported.

 ```c